 Hello, my name is Nancy!
-I am a wife, mother of two grown daughters and four grandchildren ages 14-17.
+I am a wife, mother of two grown daughters, and grandma to four grandchildren ages 14-17.
 It’s such a blessing that they all live in Lincoln, NE, which I recognize is an amazing luxury.
 I attend as many of their events as I can and invite everyone over as much as hectic schedules allow.

 Our oldest granddaughter is a senior at Southwest High School.
 She is a trainer for the football and wrestling teams and plays tennis in the spring.
 She is enrolled in the LPS Certified Nursing Assistant class at Southeast Community College and will begin her undergraduate work at Kansas University, her parents’ alma mater, next fall.
 Her sister is a sophomore at Southwest and plays tennis as well.
 Her interests will take her to the LPS Career Academy next year to investigate the marketing field.
 Our other two grandkids include a sophomore at Southeast High School and an 8th-grader at Irving.
 The sophomore is a varsity volleyball player.
 The youngest loves playing baseball and basketball and looks forward to being a freshman next year.